 The K.E.Y.
 LEARNING CENTER is open on CAMPUS (Room C-108, Across from the Library) and in ZOOM

-Our summer hours begin June 7th and end July 30th.
+Our fall hours begin August 22 and end December 16.

 If you're new to Zoom, that's okay.
 We'll walk and talk you through it.

 Monday-Thursday: 9:00 a.m. - 6:00 p.m.